 - It also allows to create, alter, drop and link lists by foreign keys.

-Use DBeaver to create and manage databases across a wide range of database management systems.
+This is another phpMyAdmin alternative, used to to create and manage databases across a wide range of database management systems.
 It is a multi platform tool.
 So it works on Windows, Linux, Mac, and Solaris.
 This free database management tool works with most of the popular DBMSs including MySQL and MariaDB.
 Developers can use DBeaver on any database that has a JDBC or ODBC driver.
 Following are some stand out features of Dbeaver:

 - Organize all your scripts in folders.
 Reassign database connections for particular scripts.

 - Search by text from all chosen tables/views.

 - It also allows to compare objects structure.

 - You can sort, filter, display images.
 It also allows to import data and export data.

 - View and edit existing tables, views and columns.
 As well as indexes, procedures and triggers.